California Rare Fruit Growers, San Diego Chapter

 If you renewed on or before February 4, 2026 your new 2026 name tag was printed.

-These are now available to pick up at our regular meetings and events if pre-arranged for Saturday events.
+These are now available to pick up at most regular meetings and some events - if pre-arranged for Saturday learning and work days.

 If you unable to login to renew and pay - or have tried updating your password and cannot, please contact a CRFG administrator to be reinstated in order to renew for the calendar year 2026.
 Need help?